Redefining What’s Possible with High-Fidelity GPUs

 The GV100 has 32GB of 2nd Generation High Bandwidth Memory (HBM2).
 This is different from the more common DDR5 RAM, says NVIDIA’s Baskar Rajagopalan, who heads simulation strategy for the company.

-“HBM is different [from DDR5] because it consumes less power and can be stacked,” he says.
-Stacking the memory means it can be located closer to the central processor.
-The difference is an average 3x improvement in moving data between the GPU and the computer’s CPU.
+“HBM is different [from DDR5] because because it can be stacked and so consumes less power,” he says.
+Stacking the memory means it can be located closer to the GPU processor.
+The difference is an average 3x improvement in moving data between the GPU processor and its memory.
 “Most applications are memory-bandwidth bound,” notes Rajagopalan, who says the increase in memory throughput is most noticeable with the largest datasets for simulation.

 He adds that the GV100 is “3x faster for some applications; 5x to 7.5x for others.
 Applications like particle acceleration and discrete element modeling will be up to 7.5x faster than before.”
 HBM2 also includes the error-correcting code found in DDR5, which detects and then corrects single-bit memory errors.